HiddenField

 }

-public void setTestField(String testField) { // OK, 'testField' param doesn't hide any field
+void setTestField(String testField) { // OK, because PARAMETER_DEF not configured

 this.field = field;